-Grossout Show: Justified in that most of the people who worked on Ren and Stimpy also did this show and, well, old habits really do die hard.
+Grossout Show: Justified in that most of the people who worked on Ren and Stimpy also did this show (including show creator David Feiss) and, well, old habits really do die hard.

 Halfdressed Cartoon Animal: The Red Guy, who never wears pants.
 His aliases are always puns referring to his lack of dress (Ben Panced, Mr. Jeans B. Gone, Larry Lackapants, Baron von Neinlederhosen, Cleo-Pantless, etc) or his prodigious heinie (Mrs. Barederriere, C.D.
 Heinie, Rear Admiral Floyd, etc).

 I Am Not Weasel: The Red Guy often thought Chicken was a duck or turkey and Cow as a moose, horse, or antelope (considering how Off Model they are, it may be a reference to what viewers thought of them when they first saw this show).
 Weasel from the Trope NamingI Am Weasel was often referred to by The Red Guy as a squirrel, a gerbil, a ferret and several other species of rodents, despite weasels not being rodents, I.R.
-Baboon got this treatment too.
-Being often mistaken for other species of primates
+Baboon got this treatment too, being often mistaken for other species of primates (mostly a lowland gorilla).

 In the episode "Duck, Duck, Chicken" The Red Guy (as a door to door doctor) thought Chicken was a Duck and surgically altered him into a non-sapient one.